meabdul-cs/hello-world/README.md

 # hello-world

 hi humans,
-abdulrehman here, I live to do web development.
+abdulrehman here, I love to do web development.
 I am Pakistani and student of computer science.